shiningrain/JailGuard/README.md

 # JailGuard
 ## TL;DR

-We proposed the first mutation-based Multi-Modal jailbreaking defense framework that supports image and text modalities.
-In addition, we built the first multi-modal LLM jailbreaking attack dataset, which has 304 items of data, covering ten types of known jailbreaking attacks on image and text modalities.
+we design and implement a universal detection framework for LLM prompt-based attacks, JailGuard, which effectively identifies various prompt-based attacks on both image and text modalities.
-The evaluation suggests that JailGuard achieves the best detection accuracy of 89.38%/85.42% on image and text inputs, outperforming state-of-the-art defense methods by 15.28%.
+To comprehensively evaluate the detection effect of JailGuard, we construct the first comprehensive LLM prompt-based attack dataset, covering 15 jailbreaking and non-jailbreaking attacks and 11,000 items of data on image and text modalities.
+Our experiment results show that JailGuard achieves the best detection accuracy of 86.14%/ 82.90% on text/image inputs, significantly outperforming state-of-the-art defense methods by 11.81%-25.74% and 12.20%-21.40%.

 *Note that JailGuard is still a prototype, and we will keep improving it and our dataset.*

 ## Repo Structure